aivantg/airtable-schema-generator/README.md

 ## Running the script

 Run `npm run generate-schema` to re-generate your utility functions every time your airtable base updates!

+## CRUD Functions

+The functions it generates are below.
+The names of the functions are based on the table names.
+Names are naively pluralized by seeing if the last letter is an "s" or not.

+`getAllRecords`: Gets all records of table

+`getRecordById`: Gets a record given an ID

+`getRecordsByIds`: Gets an array of records given an array of IDs

+`getRecordsByAttribute`: Gets an array of records for which a certain attribute has a certain value

+`createRecord`: Creates record given object containing fields to create

+`updateRecord`: Updates record given an ID and object containing fields to update

+`deleteRecord`: Deletes record given an ID

 ## Important Assumptions